Day Rates

 The dot at the base of a route serves as a general guideline for what to expect.
 Like many other gyms, The Front’s grading system is intentionally broad to compensate for the individuality of climbing grades.
 The dots are present to guide one’s time in the gym, not impose a judgement of climbing ability.

 The Front uses a dot system to mark the difficulty level of a route.
 Generally, yellow is the easiest, blue is intermediate, green is experienced, pink is advanced, red is expert and black is hard… Yoda hard.
 The dots are placed at the beginning of each route and often indicate the starting hold.
-Posters in each climbing area will tell you how hard the ratings are numerically for both bouldering and roped climbing
+Posters in each climbing area will tell you how hard the ratings are numerically for both bouldering and roped climbing.

 Once you choose a route to climb, follow the color of the starting hold(s) to the top of the climb.
 Using all of the same color holds to mark a route makes it easier to follow and is more environmentally friendly than taping underneath every single hold.